 There are, however, good and bad purposes.
-A good purpose will be highly focused with clear outputs (see Section 3.4) and outcomes (see Section 3.5), which are easy for all to understand.
+A good purpose will be highly focused with clear outputs and outcomes, which are easy for all to understand.
 A bad purpose will be poorly defined, with unclear outcomes and open to many different interpretations.
 A measure of a good purpose is its ability to create a commonly shared understanding of the potential impact of the project.

 This does not mean that a good purpose must be narrow in its scope.
 Indeed, many of the best purposes are very broad.
 The point is that a purpose must be easy to understand and an accurate reflection of what is going to happen.
 Much of the best participation depends on the participants coming up with their own agenda for change, which is fine, as long as the agenda can then be implemented satisfactorily and everyone understands what they are part of.

 It is essential that all those with an interest or influence over the process in a commissioning organisation are aligned to its purpose.
 Too often, different purposes exist within the same organisation, sometimes unspoken or assumed, and this only comes to light when the process is underway, which can be both damaging and embarrassing.

 Once established, the agreed purpose can provide a reference point throughout the process.
 This is especially useful if participants are likely to introduce new subjects during the process, as their relevance to the purpose will determine whether they should be included.